nccgroup/ScoutSuite/README.md

 and highlights risk areas.
 Rather than going through dozens of pages on the web consoles, Scout Suite presents a clear view of the attack surface automatically.

 Scout Suite is stable and actively maintained, but a number of features and internals may change.
-As such, please bare with us as we find time to work on, and improve, the tool.
+As such, please bear with us as we find time to work on, and improve, the tool.
 Feel free to report a bug with details (please provide console output using the `--debug` argument), request a new feature, or send a pull request.